Welcome to the UNC Press Virtual Exhibit for the American Association for the History of Medicine.

-From virtually anywhere, you can browse our list of new and recent titles, chat with our editor Lucas Church, learn about our new books in our Studies in Social Medicine Series, and more.
+From virtually anywhere, you can browse our list of new and recent titles, chat with our editors Lucas Church, and Maria Garcia, learn about our new books in our Studies in Social Medicine Series, and more.

 All of our books (in fact, our entire site) are available now at our 40 percent AAHM conference discount.
 Plus if your order totals $75, domestic U.S. shipping is FREE!
 Just use promo code 01DAH40 at checkout.

 Click here for our full list of books in Health/Medicine/History of Medicine.